OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

     parser.set_file('myoutput.txt')

 To use the FileParser object, first instantiate it and give it the name of the output file.
-(Note that this code will need to be placed in the execute function of your component *after* the external code has been run.
-See :ref:`Running the External Code`.)
+(Note that this code must be placed in your component's ``execute`` function *after* the external code has been run.
+See :ref:`Running-the-External-Code`.)

 .. testcode:: Parse_Output
     :hide: